zacharyboeder/mlb_spray_charts/README.md

   8. Clean up the aesthetics of the chart
   7. Create a function to replicate spray chart for any player over any number of years

-#Downloading Data

-#Uploading Data

 #Packages needed
 1. ggplot2
 2. png
 3. grid

-#Rendering the scatter plot

-#Superimposing the field underneath the scatter plot

-#Cleaning up the aeshtetics of the image

-#Combining into a function called spraychart <- function(player, year)